|Nutritional Guidelines (per serving)|

 Cover the dough with plastic warp and set aside to rest and chill in the refrigerator for at least one hour.
 Dough may be prepared the day before and chilled overnight.

-To make empanadas, divide dough into 10 pieces.
+To make empanadas, preheat oven to 350 F and divide dough into 10 pieces.
 On a lightly floured surface, roll out each piece of dough into a 6-inch diameter circle.

 Add 1/4 cup of filling to the center of a circle of dough.
 Wet edges of dough lightly with water, then fold dough in half to form a semi-circle, enclosing the filling.
 Pinch edges of dough together, and crimp dough edge to further seal.
 Place empanada on a baking sheet.
 Repeat with remaining circles of dough.